alexdesousa/alexdesousa.github.io/_posts/2020-04-17-my-worst-bug.md

 I was desperate, so I compiled the DLL with debug symbols and then I de-compiled it using [OllyDBG](http://www.ollydbg.de/).

 I started reading the DLL assembly code ... **for a week and a half**!
 Reading assembly was horrible.
-I consider switching careers.
+I considered switching careers.
 But then I got to the instruction that failed!
 Eureka!
 I couldn't believe it!
 It felt good to finally understand the bug!

 ![Eureka!](https://media.giphy.com/media/WR2W4OIee3YBQbIbID/giphy.gif)